Modjor/SickAdd/README.md

 - Set your TVDB Account ID and/or IMDB watchlist (RSS version!!)
 - Schedule a task to run this script every x hours (IE: using cron under linux)

-That's it, enjoy your TVDB/IMDB Favorites TV Show being automatically added to SickBeard using your SB default profile
+That's it, enjoy your TVDB/IMDB Favorites TV Shows being automatically retrieved and added to SickBeard using your SB default profile

 Release note: